VOLVO XC60 vs BMW X3

 Two top crossovers that can’t go wrong

 Popular, premium and mid-size, the BMW X3 and Volvo XC60 are both top-ranked SUVs.
 To help you decide which one is better suited for you, we’ve compared both of these top-end crossovers on performance, practicality, and safety.

-As a relative newcomer to the crossover game, the Volvo XC60 is a pretty sweet ride that pulls no punches—with an upmarket cabin, smart looks, and pocket-pleasing performance.
+As a relative newcomer to the crossover game, the Volvo XC60 is a pretty sweet ride that pulls no punches—with an upmarket cabin, smart looks and pocket-pleasing performance.
 But the BMW X3, one of the brand’s first luxury crossovers, is still one of the best in this competitive segment.
-It sports an energetic turbocharged base engine and handles like a dream.
+It has an energetic turbocharged base engine and handles like a dream.
 Let’s take a deeper look under the hood, so to speak, to help you choose between these two premium mid-size SUVs.

 BMW— A synonym for “wow”

 Scorchingly fast, the dynamic BMW X3 gives all its rivals a run, but, in terms of performance as a true SUV compared to the XC60, the BMW X3 is the better – and quieter one.
 Its eight-speed transmission is smooth and responsive and the cabin well sound proofed on noisy motorways.
 It’s also reasonably thrifty at the gas pump.
 Even AWD versions get an EPA-estimated 10,6 km/liter combined.
 That’s a shade more than the XC60, which can only manage 10,23 L/100 km in AWD form.
 However, the XC60’s T8 plug-in hybrid engine is more efficient, hands-down.
 But neither of the Volvo’s two sporty powertrains can match the X3 for speed.

 - Front legroom: 40.3"